 Franco has taught aspiring actors and filmmakers at Playhouse West in Hollywood and Studio 4, a film school he launched in Los Angeles and New York in 2014.
 Former students at both Playhouse West and Studio 4, which closed last fall, told the Times that the actor asked them to take off their shirts.
-Tither-Kaplan, a former Franco student, told the paper that while she was filming an orgy scene with Franco, he removed the protective plastic guard from her vagina while he was simulating oral sex on her.
+Tither-Kaplan, a former Franco student, told the paper that while she was filming an orgy scene with Franco, he removed a protective plastic guard from other actors while he was simulating oral sex on them.

 Paley, who was not one of Franco’s former students, told the Times she began a romantic relationship with Franco in early 2016 after he said he would help her with a script she had written.
 She said that, at one point in their relationship, he pressured her to perform oral sex on him.

 Paley’s second comment about a 17-year-old refers to a 2014 incident in which Franco connected on Instagram with a fan he had met outside his Broadway show, Of Mice and Men.
 The woman told him online that she was “nearly 18,” and Franco allegedly asked her: “Should I rent a room?”
 In an interview on Live!
 With Kelly and Michael in April 2014, Franco expressed regret about the incident.

 “I’m embarrassed, and I guess I’m just a model of how social media is tricky,” Franco said.
 “It’s a way people meet each other today, but what I’ve learned is you don’t know who’s on the other end.
 I used bad judgement and I learned my lesson.”